Summer Starter FAQs

 Applications for the Summer Starter Program will be accepted from early September through the middle of May.
 We encourage students to apply early because once the SSP class is filled, interviews are no longer granted.
 Summer Starter interviews begin in December.

 Do I have to complete an on-campus interview to be considered for a seat in the Summer Starter Program?

 Yes.
 Only you and your presence can convince us of your desire to attend law school and become a successful attorney.
 Each year, approximately 75 students are interviewed to fill 20 available seats.

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?

 Summer Starter students have until the end of the spring semester to establish (or maintain) good academic standing.
 The Summer Starter Program is a nonconditional program.
 You are automatically enrolled in the fall class following your acceptance into the Summer Starter Program.

 What is the cost of the Summer Starter Program?

-Tuition for the 2018 Summer Starter Program was $8,360.
-On-campus housing for the summer 2018 was $440/month, $880 total in 2018.
-With ONU's reduced tuition, Summer Starter students will be charged a total of $37,410 (2018-19) for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.
-Tuition and housing prices for 2019 will be announced in January 2019.
+Tuition for the 2019 Summer Starter Program is $9,416.
+On-campus housing for summer 2018 was $440 a month, for a total of $880 in 2018.
+With ONU's reduced tuition, Summer Starter students will be charged a total of $38,676 for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.

 Can I receive any financial aid as a Summer Starter?

-Yes, Summer Starters can receive financial aid.
-Summer Starter's are not eligible for any merit-based scholarships, however grants can be provided depending on availability.
-For more information on student loans and completing the FAFSA, contact the Office of Financial Aid: 419-772-2272.
+Yes.
+Summer Starters can receive financial aid.
+Summer Starters are not eligible for any merit-based scholarships; however, grants can be provided depending on availability.
+For more information on student loans and completing the FAFSA, contact the Office of Financial Aid at 419-772-2272.

 What is the curriculum for the Summer Starter Program?